signature-ip-ai/inoculator-user-guide/source/initiatorconfiguration.rst

   :alt: initiator-parameters
   :align: center

-**Subtopology** – A dropdown list for changing subtopology assigned for the selected initiator.
+**Subtopology** – A dropdown list allows users to change the subtopology assigned to the selected initiator.
+This dropdown can be modified and reassigned to another available subtopology based on the topology configuration.

 **Name** – Label name assigned for selected initiator.
 This is an input field where only alphanumeric keys and underscores are allowed.